UMassCybersecurity/UMassCTF-2022-challenges/misc/tino/solution.md

+C++ source code obfuscated using #define.
+The source code has 1 bug; fix it to get the flag.

 One simple solution is run the source code through C/C++ compiler preprocessor:
 `clang -C -E test.tino.cpp`.
 Scroll down to the bottom and you will receive the source code after applying all `#define`.
 Checking through the source code,